Undergraduate Concentration Calendar and Further Requirements

 Creative Thesis Project Proposal: By the seventh week students will meet with the Director of Undergraduate Studies to declare their intention to complete a creative BA thesis project option.
 A written proposal that describes the project and suggests a timeline for the work to be accomplished is required at this time.
 The writing of screenplays alone will not be considered for the creative thesis option.

-BA Adviser Approval Form: This form must be completed and returned to the Cinema and Media Studies Office, Gates-Blake 418, by the 4th week of Autumn Quarter.
+BA Adviser Approval Form: This form must be completed and returned to the Cinema and Media Studies Office, Classics 304, by the 4th week of Autumn Quarter.

 BA Project Deadlines